Lionel Corporation: Models

 Lionel made many models, including scale models, of actual trains.
 The Red Comet and Blue Streak sets included models of New York Central's Commodore Vanderbilt locomotive.
-In 1934, Lionel made a 1:45 scale model of Union Pacific's M10000 diesel streamliner (also called the city of Denver) that runs on O gauge track.
-It was followed by a model of the city of Denver's successor, the city of Portland.
+In 1934, Lionel made a 1:45 scale model of Union Pacific's M10000 diesel streamliner (also called the City of Denver) that runs on O gauge track.
+It was followed by a model of this diesel's successor, the City of Portland.
 The 763E and 700E are 1:48 scale models of 4-6-4 Hudsons.
 In 1938, Lionel made a model of Chicago, Burlington and Quincy Railroad's Burlington Zephyr streamliner called the Flying Yankee.